 Click logo to learn more about Patricia Wagner and Heel First Landings Natural Hoof Care

 Besides our 3-day trimming clinics which we offer on our site or yours, we also offer short presentations on the "Barefoot Approach to Hoof Care."
 If a presentation that lasts several hours and details the advantages of natural hoof care is something you'd be interested in hosting at your facility, please contact Pat.
-We are happy to do that for local equine related businesses.
+We are happy to do that for local equine related businesses at no charge.